Ashish-Abraham/Ashish-Abraham/README.md

 - 👋 Hi, I’m @Ashish-Abraham
-- 👀 I’m interested in programming and Machine Learning
+- 👀 I’m interested in Programming and Machine Learning
+- ✨Loves to think, network & write
 - 🌱 I’m currently learning Undergraduate in Computer Science
 - 💞️ I’m looking to collaborate on Open Source and Machine Learning Projects
-- 📫 Reach me by my e-mail
+- 📫 Reach me by e-mail

 <!---
 Ashish-Abraham/Ashish-Abraham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.